12 Science Kits for Summer Science Experiments and Discovery

-With many summer programs and camps canceled or shifted online, kids may be home even more than usual this summer.
-If the weeks of summer break are looming ahead of you, consider the value of hands-on science and engineering kits for keeping kids occupied, engaged, and learning!
-They'll have fun doing cool activities and making things, and they'll be learning and using important science and engineering concepts the whole time.
+As you plan for summer break, consider the value of hands-on science and engineering kits for keeping kids occupied, engaged, and learning!
+Camps and summer programs are great, but hands-on science and engineering kits can create powerful, flexible, self-paced learning opportunities at home.
+With science kits, kids can have fun doing exciting experiments and making, designing, and building things, and they'll be learning and using important science and engineering concepts the whole time.

 There are lots of STEM activities kids can do at home that use everyday, craft, or recycled materials.
-(See our suggestions for using up all those empty toilet paper tubes!)
+(See our suggestions for using cardboard tubes, popsicle sticks, or paper!)
 But sometimes, exploring science concepts in more in-depth ways requires specialty materials (like electronics components or chemicals).
-Having the right materials and parts can make a big difference in how well a science project or activity goes.
+Having the right materials and parts can make a big difference in how well a science fair project, independent science project, or family science activity goes.

-Science Buddies Kits help take the guesswork out of buying materials for hands-on STEM activities.
+Science Buddies Kits help take the guesswork out of buying materials for hands-on STEM exploration!